 You have recently received advance information about a pack holiday in a skiing resort.
 Ring up the agent and find out about hotel and the resort.

 In particular, you want to find out about:

-The hotel / Package The resort

-- the precise location - its size - transport to and from - skiing and equipment hire

-- hotel amenities - eating out
+The hotel / Package - the precise location - its size - hotel amenities - facilities - rates and discounts - cuisine The resort - transport to and from - skiing and equipment hire - eating out - shopping - climate

-- facilities - shopping

-- rates and discounts - climate